OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/03-ECG-Setup.md

 After making these connections, connect the Skintact sticky electrodes to the snap electrodes **prior to applying to the skin**.

-## 2. Connect the electrodes to your muscles
+## 2. Connect the electrodes to your body

-1. Connect the ground electrode to any bony part of your body, such as your elbow.
+1. Connect the ground electrode to a bony part of the chest, such as the sternum.
-2. Connect each of the other electrodes to opposite sides of your body.
-For example, place them on either bicep.
+2. Connect top and bottom N1P pin to opposite sides of your chest.

 By doing this, we are instructing the data to measure the electric potential difference across your chest, which will in turn display your heart signals.

+The Cyton board has pins N1P through N8P, which allows up to 8 channels of data.

-## 3. Streaming EMG Data with the OpenBCI GUI
+## 3. Streaming ECG Data with the OpenBCI GUI

-Once you have the GUI open, turn off all channels that are not connected to muscle sensors.
-Then, go to hardware settings and turn off SRB2 for all of the channels that you are streaming data from.
+Once you have the GUI open, turn off all channels that are not connected to electrodes.
+Then, go to hardware settings and turn SRB2 **OFF** for all of the channels that you are streaming data from.

 *Note: This is because ordinarily SRB2 is the reference point from which potentials are measured, however we are now having muscles reference themselves, so we do not want it to look at this pin.*

-Once all of your settings have been altered, press begin data stream.
+Once all of your settings have been adjusted, press 'begin data stream.'

 ## Improving Signal Quality

-For help minimizing noise and improving the quality of your ECG signals, check out [this document](10Troubleshooting/01-MinimizingNoise.md)
+For help minimizing noise and improving ECG signal quality, check out [this document](10Troubleshooting/01-MinimizingNoise.md)